 Head Out To The Larger-Than-Life Batu Caves

-While the metro extends here making it somewhat easier, if there is more than one of you it’s inexpensive and far easier to simply take a ride-share app, or what not make a day off it by birdwatching in the Templer’s Park rainforest and seeing fire-flies in a floating village by night?
+While the metro extends here making it somewhat easier, if there is more than one of you, it’s inexpensive and far easier to take a ride-share app, or why not make a day off it by birdwatching in the Templer’s Park rainforest and seeing fire-flies in a floating village by night?

 Relax At The Cute Husky Cafe Kuala Lumpur

-Newly opened Huskiss Cafe is absolutely everything you could dream off – delicious coffee, über-clean and modern faculties and of course DOGGOS!
-With five resident huskies – and one mammoth Alaskan Malamute – there is plenty of dog to go around, and the staff are well-trained at helping guests interact with the dogs, without either party getting overwhelmed.
+Newly opened Huskiss Cafe is absolutely everything you could dream off – delicious coffee, über-clean and modern faculties, and of course, DOGGOS!
+With five resident huskies – and one mammoth Alaskan Malamute – there is plenty of dogs to go around, and the staff are well-trained at helping guests interact with the dogs, without either party getting overwhelmed.

-I also loved that compared to the dog cafe in Hong Kong I visited, the food and drinks were actually a focus here and you could easily just pop in for one of their daily sessions to sip coffee and watch – but where would be the fun in that.
-There are four 1.5 hour sessions daily starting from midday and a full-clean goes on between every one, so you barely see a stray fur and there is no animal smell inside – no small feat!
+I also loved that compared to the dog cafe in Hong Kong I visited, the food and drinks were actually a focus here, and you could easily pop in for one of their daily sessions to sip coffee and watch – but where would be the fun in that.
+There are four 1.5 hour sessions daily starting from midday, and a full-clean goes on between everyone, so you barely see a stray fur, and there is no animal smell inside – no small feat!

 Admire The Moorish Sultan Abdul Samad Building

-One of Kuala Lumpur’s earliest Moorish-style buildings and named after the reigning sultan at the time, the Sultan Abdul Samad Building is a cultural landmark now houses the Ministry of Information, Communication and Culture and is frequently a backdrop of Malaysia’s Independence Day Parades.
+One of Kuala Lumpur’s earliest Moorish-style buildings and named after the reigning sultan at the time, the Sultan Abdul Samad Building is a cultural landmark now houses the Ministry of Information, Communication, and Culture.
+It is frequently a backdrop of Malaysia’s Independence Day Parades.

 Get Lost In A Whirlwind of Colour At The Butterfly Park

-You will immediately feel transported to a Borneo jungle camp or the Amazon jungle in this beautifully landscaped park filled with lush greenery and colourful flowers, seemingly a million miles away from the busy city.
-Not to mention the swirling mass of colourful butterflies that float freely on the breeze and are guaranteed to take your breath away – and give you some of the best Insta-worthy photos in KL.
+You will immediately feel transported to a Borneo jungle camp or the Amazon jungle in this beautifully landscaped park filled with lush greenery and colorful flowers, seemingly a million miles away from the busy city.
+Not to mention the swirling mass of multicolored butterflies that float freely on the breeze and are guaranteed to take your breath away – and give you some of the best Insta-worthy photos in KL.

 Enjoy A Perfect End To 3 Days in KL At The Colonial Cafe With Live Music

-Like stepping back in time, not only will you enjoy grand interior design and fabulous service, but there is live jazz music every evening meaning the Colonial Cafe is simply dripping with grace and old world style.
-You could just stop in for a few classic cocktails at the bar but the delectable menu will surely tempt you to stay longer under the glimmering gold-leafed dome ceiling.
+Like stepping back in time, not only will you enjoy grand interior design and fabulous service, but there is live jazz music every evening, meaning the Colonial Cafe is simply dripping with grace and old-world style.
+You could stop in for a few classic cocktails at the bar, but the delectable menu will surely tempt you to stay longer under the glimmering gold-leafed dome ceiling.

-Ideas If You Have Longer In KL
+Ideas If You Have Longer In Kuala Lumpur

 Get Your Heart Racing While White Water Rafting In KL